Skip to main content

 Visitor Facilities And Travel

-The reserve is located on the Erris peninsula in northwest Mayo, one of the most remote parts of Ireland.
+The reserve is located in the Erris area of northwest Mayo, one of the most remote parts of Ireland.
 Access is via local roads from the village of Bangor Erris.
 No visitor facilities exist and the terrain requires waterproof boots and navigation skills.
 The Wild Atlantic Way passes through the surrounding area.
 Accommodation is available in Bangor Erris and Belmullet.
 The remote location means few casual visitors, preserving the sense of wildness.

 Conservation And Sustainability